pytorch/tutorials/README.md

 The `GALLERY_PATTERN` variable respects regular expressions.

 ## About contributing to PyTorch Documentation and Tutorials
 * You can find information about contributing to PyTorch documentation in the PyTorch Repo [README.md](https://github.com/pytorch/pytorch/blob/master/README.md) file.
 * Additional information can be found in [PyTorch CONTRIBUTING.md](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md).

+## License

+PyTorch Tutorials is BSD licensed, as found in the LICENSE file.